prefix-dev/pixi/docs/advanced/pyproject_toml.md

 ```
 This is the minimum requirement for pixi to understand and parse the project.

-If you use `pixi init` in a folder that has a `pyproject.toml` file, pixi will automatically add the `[tool.pixi.project]` section to the file.
+However, it is recommended you use `pixi init` in a folder that has a `pyproject.toml` file.
+Pixi will automatically

+ - Add the above `[tool.pixi.project]` section to the file, auto-detecting your current platform;
+ - Add the current project as an editable pypi dependency;
-And will also add some defaults to the `.gitignore` and `.gitattributes` file.
+ - Add some defaults to the `.gitignore` and `.gitattributes` file.

 ## Python dependency
 The `pyproject.toml` file supports the `requires_python` field.